Deadline for submission: March 29th, 2019 AoE

 MLHC has two tracks a research track and a clinical abstract track.
 Please read the instructions carefully before uploading your submission.

 We invite submissions that describe novel methods to address the challenges inherent to health-related data (e.g., sparsity, class imbalance, causality, temporal dynamics, multi-modal data).
 We also invite articles describing the application and evaluation of state-of-the-art machine learning approaches applied to health data in deployed systems.
 In particular, we seek high-quality submissions on the following topics:

-Research Track Proceedings and Review Process: Accepted submissions will be published through the proceedings track of the Journal of Machine Learning Research.
+Research Track Proceedings and Review Process: Accepted submissions will be published through the Proceedings of Machine Learning Research (formerly the JMLR Workshop and Proceedings Track) and indexed on PubMed.
 All papers will be rigorously peer-reviewed, and research that has been previously published elsewhere or is currently in submission may not be submitted.
-However, authors will have the option of only archiving the abstract to allow for future submissions to clinical journals, etc.

 Research Track Submission Details.
 We do not have a page limit for submissions but submissions should typically fit into 12-15 pages (including references).
 The review process is double blind.
-Please refer to the submission instructions below.
+Please refer to the submission instructions.

 There is no maximum paper length.
 Supplementary materials can be uploaded separately.
 We expect papers to be between 12-15 pages (including references); shorter papers are acceptable as long as they fully describe the work.